shakfu/buyer/docs/model_analysis.md

 - Compliance and auditing

 ### D7: Quote IsStale() Logic Issue (SEVERITY: LOW)
-**Status:** ✅ COMPLETED
+**Status:** [x] COMPLETED
 **Location:** `internal/models/models.go` lines 340-355

 **Implementation Notes:**
-- ✅ Fixed logic to properly handle quotes with ValidUntil set
+- [x] Fixed logic to properly handle quotes with ValidUntil set
-- ✅ Quotes with ValidUntil that are not expired are never considered stale
+- [x] Quotes with ValidUntil that are not expired are never considered stale
-- ✅ Only quotes without ValidUntil are marked stale after 90 days
+- [x] Only quotes without ValidUntil are marked stale after 90 days
-- ✅ All tests pass with new implementation
+- [x] All tests pass with new implementation

 **Implemented Fix:**
 ```go